charlie-carr/implant_microbiota/README.md

 # Deciphering the low abundance microbiota of presumed aseptic hip and knee implants

-This repository contains scripts to reproduce the analyses in "Deciphering the low abundance microbiota of presumed aseptic hip and knee implants" (currently under review).
+This repository contains scripts to reproduce the analyses in "Deciphering the low abundance microbiota of presumed aseptic hip and knee implants".

 ## Contents